 - This day may we know

 - The compassion of God the Father

 - The humility of God the Holy Spirit

-This term, as our value is respect, we replace the word friendship with respect .
+This term, as our value is thankfulness, we replace the word strength with thankfulness .
 It would be lovely if you could share these with your children, especially the younger ones.
-Next term our value will be thankfulness.
+Next term our value will be trust.

-How do we link ‘friendship’ with our SMSC (Spiritual, Moral, Social and Cultural) education?
+How do we link ‘thankfulness’ with our SMSC (Spiritual, Moral, Social and Cultural) education?

 Values education in partnership with parents

 We are working in partnership with parents, by engaging them in activities linked to our values.